Virginia Workers’ Comp Attorney Fees – Can I Afford a Workers Compensation Lawyer?

-Attorney fees in Virginia workers compensation cases are regulated by the Workers’ Compensation Commission.
-The Commission reviews, approves, and sets the fee charged by your lawyer.
+Attorney fees in Virginia workers compensation cases are regulated by the Workers’ Compensation Commission on a case by case basis.
+The Commission reviews, approves, and sets the fee charged by your lawyer based on the legal work completed, the quality of the legal work, and the recovery you obtained.

 Attorney fees in workers compensation cases are contingent fees.
 This means you pay no fee unless you get awarded benefits or settle your workers compensation case.
 If you lose your case, you owe your attorney nothing.